tannerjared/Fernet/README.md

 Adapted from https://github.com/neuro-stivenr/Fernet and https://github.com/DiCIPHR-Lab/Fernet

+I mainly dockerized the code but I did update some of the specific functions to work with newer versions of numpy, nibabel, and dipy.
+You should be able to compare my scripts with the master/pre-fork scripts to see changes.

+Summary of changes

+1. I imported setuptools instead of distutils: The script now imports setup and find_packages from setuptools.
+2. find_packages(): This function automatically finds all packages in the directory (that is, folders containing an __init__.py file).
+3. Removed Extension import: Extension from distutils was not used.
+4. Replaced nibable's older get_data() with get_fdata()
+5. Replaced NumPy's deprecated np.bool to bool

 ## Original Description with some edits

 This Python package contains FERNET, a tool for Free-watER iNvariant